PinJinx/temp2/README.md

 ![image](https://github.com/user-attachments/assets/54e59c9b-6088-4874-85b4-77f8f99ae856)
 ```
 Assignment:
 Restyle the terrarium using either Flexbox or CSS Grid, and take screenshots to show that you have tested it on several browsers.
 You might need to change the markup so create a new version of the app with the art in place for your refactor.
 Don't worry about making the elements draggable; only refactor the HTML and CSS for now.

 Solution:
-Apart from the heading that uses position as it need to be centered i have change all the other elements code like left and right container so as to make use Flexbox to display childrens and allign themselves
+I have changed all the other elements code like left and right container so as to make use Flexbox to display childrens and allign themselves
 changed parts of code are listed below
-h1 {
-	color: #3a241d;
-	text-align: center;
-	position: absolute;
-	width:100%;
-}
 #page{
 	top: 0px;
 	width:100%;